xmtp/xmtp-dot-org/docs/client-sdk/javascript/tutorials/build-an-xmtp-hello-world-app.md

 ## Step 2.
 Build a **Connect wallet** button

-The XMTP hello world app needs a **Connect wallet** button to enable the user to connect a wallet app, such as MetaMask.
+Your "hello world" app needs a **Connect wallet** button that enables you to connect a wallet app, such as MetaMask.

-The XMTP hello world app uses [Web3Modal](https://web3modal.com/) and [Ethers](https://docs.ethers.io/v5/single-page/) for connecting to commonly used wallet apps.
+This app uses [Web3Modal](https://web3modal.com/) and [Ethers](https://docs.ethers.io/v5/single-page/) for connecting to commonly used wallet apps.

 1. Install Web3Modal.
-In the root directory of your React app, run:
+In the `my-app` folder, run:

    ```bash
    npm i web3modal